 Step #9: Manage Patient Relationships

 Above all, each patient needs to be made to feel special.
-Set up automated email marketing or a Patient Relationship Program that enables you to regularly send them notifications, newsletters and updates but also personal notes on their birthdays, for example.
-Customize these email templates to suite each niche category, so you don’t send pictures of cats to people with cat allergies.
+Set up automated email marketing or a Patient Relationship Program that enables you to regularly send them notifications, newsletters, and updates but also personal notes on their birthdays, for example.
+Customize these email templates to suit each niche category, so you don’t send pictures of cats to people with cat allergies.

 The Bottom Line